hiveot/hub.capnp/docs/README-TD.md

 GET https://address:port/things/{thingID}[/...]
 ```

-Note1: the Mozilla specification often assumes or suggests that Things are directly accessed, which is not allowed in WoST.
+Note 1: the Mozilla specification often assumes or suggests that Things are directly accessed, which is not allowed in WoST.
 Therefore the implementation of this API in WoST MUST follow the following rules:
 1. The Thing address is that of the hub it is connected to.
 2. The full thing ID must be included in the API.
 The examples says 'lamp' where a Thing ID is a URN: "urn:zone:publisher:lamp" for example.
 3. Things cannot include action href fields in their TD, only MQTT urls.

-Note2: The Mozilla API does not support queries.
+Note 2: The Mozilla API does not support queries.

-Note3:the WoST hub lib/client package provides a client implementation using MQTT.
-This is the most efficient way to communicate with the Hub.
-A https protocol binding that delegates to the MQTT message bus can be added in the future.

-# WoST WebSocket API

-Similar to the REST API, WebSocket based access follows Mozilla's specification.

-In addition, the websocket API allows listening for events as per protocol definition. (tbd)
+Note 3: Similar to the REST API, WebSocket based access follows Mozilla's specification.
+In addition, the websocket API allows listening for events.
+At the time of writing no websocket API's are in use so this section is still subject to change.

-# Thing IDs

-Note: In WoST the ID of a Thing can be modified by the hub if the TD is received from an intermediary to reflect the domain of the Thing.
-Typically the 'zone' portion of the ID is modified to reflect the originating zone.

-For example, a thing with ID "URN:local:publisherID:thingID" is made available by a Hub with domain 'home1' to an intermediary with domain 'bob.com'.
-On the Hub bob.com this Thing is shown with ID "URN:home1:publisher1:thing1".

-This will avoid naming collision on bob.com by other hubs that have Things with the same ID.
-Similarly any references to the original hub are replaced with bob.com's address.

-## Vocabulary Of TD Property Types

-Thing properties can be used to describe sensors, actuators, internal attributes, internal state, and internal configuration.
-Unfortunately the WoT TD specification does not include a vocabulary of  Thing property names and types.

-Therefore, WoST defines its own property vocabulary, using the prefix "wost:".
-Where an existing and commonly used vocabulary exists it will be prefered.

-The '@type' attribute is used to identify the type of property (different from the data type), as suggested by @sebastiankb in this discussion: https://github.com/w3c/wot-thing-description/issues/1079.
-Property types are defined in hubapi api/vocabulary.go, eg: "sensor", "actuator", "configuration", "state", "attr", "input", "output" where configuration is the only writable attribute, state reflects the internal device state and can change in runtime, and attr is an static descriptive attribute such as vendor, version, and such.

-Property names are part of the IoT schema.
-Without a recommended or commonly accepted schema, WoST uses vocabulary from existing schema definitions such as schema.org and iotschema.org.